dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **authorization_details** - an authorization_details object per {{RAR}}.
 Present if type is "oauth_rich".

-+ **list** - an array objects containing "scope" and "authorization_details".
++ **list** - an array of objects containing "scope" and "authorization_details".
 Present if type is "oauth_rich_list".
 Used when requesting multiple access tokens and/or handles.

 \[Editor: details may change as the {{RAR}} document evolves]